madhavavvs/intern-feynnlabs-p1/README.md

 -> "index.html" == This is for user interface to display results on screen.

 -> "inputfile.csv" == This is the dataset over which our model got trained.

+-> The ipynb file provided to visualise the correlation among data i  google collab.